 Olympus PEN-F versus Olympus E-M10 III

 The Olympus PEN-F and the Olympus OM-D E-M10 Mark III are two digital cameras that were revealed to the public, respectively, in January 2016 and August 2017.
 Both the PEN-F and the E-M10 III are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The PEN-F has a resolution of 20.2 megapixel, whereas the E-M10 III provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Olympus PEN-F and the Olympus E-M10 III are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the PEN-F – represents the basis or 100 percent across all the size and weight measures).